 Whether you are the employer, a manager, or an employee, getting back to the office is touchy.
-Since every member of your organization needs time to adjust to this new change, you can make the transition smoother using these tips:
+Since every member of your organization needs time to adjust to this change, you can make the transition smoother using these tips:

-1. Clean And Prepare Your Office Building
+1. Prepare Your Office Building

 2. Enhance Your Organizational Communication Channels